 Inequality – like poverty – has many dimensions and is not measured solely in terms of income.
 However, access to education and health services, for example, as well as opportunities for personal development and influence on society, often depend heavily on income.
 Furthermore, a high level of inequality in the distribution of opportunities and income can lead to social upheaval and ultimately conflict.
 According to the United Nations Global Sustainable Development Report 2019, growing income inequality is therefore also one of the greatest challenges for sustainable development.

-UN Sustainable Development Goal 10 aims to reduce inequality – globally and within countries – in terms of income, opportunities, political rights and economic participation.
+SDG 10 aims to reduce inequality within and between countries – both in terms of income and opportunities, political rights and economic participation.
+KfW supports this goal through various approaches.

 KfW accounts for the impact on disadvantaged groups in all projects.
 When planning a new project, consideration is always given to the implications it will have for indigenous peoples and for women and children.
 The aim is to ensure that the projects promoted by KfW do not intensify inequality, but rather alleviate and mitigate it as far as possible.

-However, many of its projects also directly target disadvantaged groups, for example in the health or education sector, in climate change adaptation or in terms of financial inclusion.
-Just under half of its total 2020 commitments (EUR 5.5 billion) contribute to achieving SDG 10.
+Many of its projects also directly target disadvantaged groups, for example in the health or education sector, in climate change adaptation or in terms of financial inclusion.
+In 2022, its new commitments contributing to the achievement of SDG 10 were a good EUR 2.2 billion.
 Reducing inequalities worldwide and improving the living conditions of all, especially the poor, remains a key priority for KfW.